 Academic bridge — UBB

 **Universitatea Babeș-Bolyai (UBB)**, with 41,000 students, is Romania's second-largest university after Bucharest, and in Cluj it's the academic partner of practically every significant tech firm.
 For an integrator that means two things: (1) **availability of qualified local collaborators** — Cluj has no problem with personnel, which in smaller Romanian cities is a real constraint; (2) **research-grade infrastructure projects** are more frequent than in other cities, because university and firms jointly build compute laboratories and testbeds.
-Our `ai-cluster-research-lab` project was exactly at this intersection.
+That university-industry intersection is exactly the segment we're targeting from the Bucharest office.

 Regulatory framework